GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 <br/>

 We recommend not leaving an empty line between the **$$$** tags and the content, as it may lead to bad formatting.

+The slides section has to be inside the first Liquid comment, and there can only be one slides section.
+All the others will be ignored.
+So, for the sake of simplicity, we recommend you only have one Liquid comment section at the end of the file and one slides section within it.

 There is one other thing to consider when building the slides - how does one delimit the content for just one slide?
 The way to tell HackMD that a slide is over and another one begins is by adding three dashes (**---**) between them. **Example: Slide Delimiter** illustrates this: